timmutai/myproject/README.md

 # created an API View to enable  staff/sponsor to approve applications by updating fields on the applications model (sponsor and staff can search for applications) url: http://127.0.0.1:8000/applicationApproval

-# created an API View to enable students to create an album and upload photos url: http://127.0.0.1:8000/photos
+# created an API to enable students to create an album and upload photos to the album url: http://127.0.0.1:8000/albumView  for album and http://127.0.0.1:8000/galleyView for photo upload

 # login url: http://127.0.0.1:8000/login